GRobbani/restaurant/README.md

 # restaurant
-Restaurant web template create by G_Robbani
+This is a Restaurant web template[Static not Responsive template] create by G_Robbani.